Kailua-Kona, Hawaii

-Kailua-Kona is an unincorporated community and census-designated place (CDP) in Hawaii County, Hawaii, United States.
-It is also known as Kailua (a name it shares with a community located on the windward side of Oahu), as Kona (a name it shares with the district to which it belongs) and as Kona Town.
-Kailua-Kona is the second-largest settlement on the island of Hawaii (after Hilo) and the largest settlement on the west side of the island, where it is the center of commerce and the tourist industry.
-Kailua-Kona is served by Kona International Airport, located just to the north in the adjacent CDP of Kalaoa.
+Kailua-Kona is an unincorporated community and, under the name Kailua, a census-designated place (CDP) in Hawaii County, Hawaii, United States.
+It is most commonly referred to simply as Kona (a name it shares with the district to which it belongs), but also as Kona Town, and occasionally as Kailua (a name it shares with a community on the windward side of Oʻahu), thus its less frequent use.
+Kailua-Kona is the second-largest settlement on the island of Hawaii (after Hilo) and the largest on the island's west side, where it is the center of commerce and the tourist industry.
+Kailua-Kona is served by Kona International Airport, just to the north in the adjacent CDP of Kalaoa.
 The population was 19,713 at the 2020 census, up from 11,975 at the 2010 census.

 Kailua-Kona was the closest major settlement to the epicenter of the 2006 Kiholo Bay earthquake.

-Kailua-Kona's boundaries were altered significantly for the 2020 census.
-The eastern portion of Kailua-Kona became part of the neighboring Holualoa CDP, while the western portion of Holualoa became part of Kailua-Kona.
+The U.S. Census Bureau significantly altered Kailua CDP's boundaries for the 2020 census.
+The eastern portion of Kailua CDP became part of the neighboring Holualoa CDP, while the western portion of Holualoa became part of Kailua CDP.

 History

 The community was established by King Kamehameha I to be his seat of government when he was chief of Kona before he consolidated rule of the archipelago in 1795.
 It was later designated as the capital of the newly unified Kingdom of Hawaiʻi.
 The capital was later moved to Lāhainā, and then to Honolulu.

 Royal fishponds at Kaloko-Honokōhau National Historical Park were the hub of unified Hawaiian culture.
 The town later functioned as a retreat of the Hawaiian royal family.
-Up until the late 1900s, Kailua-Kona was primarily a small fishing village.
+Up until the late 1800s, Kailua-Kona was primarily a small fishing village.
 In the late 20th and early 21st centuries, the region has undergone a real estate and construction boom fueled by tourism and investment.

+In 2014, the Pālamanui Community Forest preserve was created in Kailua-Kona with a goal of preserving and protecting the native trees of Hawai’i.